prometheus/alertmanager/docs/configuration.md

 # A set of arbitrary key/value pairs that provide further detail
 # about the incident.
+# All common labels are included as details by default.
 [ details: { <string>: <tmpl_string>, ... } ]

 # List of responders responsible for notifications.